Indian pariah dog: Names

 The namesake of this breed was given during the British Raj in India after the Pariah tribe of the Madras Presidency.
 From the Anglo-Indian word pye or paë and Hindi pāhī meaning 'outsider', the Indian pariah dog is sometimes referred to as the pye-dog (also spelt pie or pi) and the Indian native dog.
-It is popularly known as Desi Kutta or Desi Dog (which derives from the Hindi-Urdu word desi, meaning native), as well as the Indi-dog or In-dog (in various spellings).
+It is popularly known as Desi Kutta or Desi Dog (which derives from the Hindi-Urdu words desi, meaning native, and kutta, meaning dog), as well as the Indi-dog or In-dog (in various spellings).
 It was referred to in the works of Rudyard Kipling as the "yellow pariah dog".

+In India and Pakistan, pariah dogs are known in Hindi-Urdu as desi kutta, and in various parts of the Indian subcontinent, regional names include nadan patti, nedi kukur, deshi kukur, deshiya naayi, deshi kutra, theruvu naai, theru naai, deshi kukura, veedhi kukka, and deshi kutro.
+They are also referred to as INDogs or Indie dogs.

+Many kennel clubs use the term primitive dog to describe dogs of the South Asian pariah type, reflecting their close resemblance to early domesticated dogs.
+The Primitive and Aboriginal Dogs Society (PADS) reclassifies pariah dogs as INDogs and categorizes them as a subgroup of primitive and aboriginal dogs.